suit-wg/manifest-spec/draft-ietf-suit-manifest.md

         - Set Parameters directive (see {{suit-directive-override-parameters}}) for URI B (see {{secparameters}})
 - Fetch

-If Trusted Invocation ({{template-secure-boot}}) is used, only the run sequence is added to this template, since the common sequence is populated by this template:
+If Trusted Invocation ({{template-secure-boot}}) is used, only the run sequence is added to this template, since the shared sequence is populated by this template:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Try Each